-- → Mediation in international child abduction cases has to be dealt with expeditiously. - → Mediation should not lead to delays in Hague return proceedings. - → The parties should be informed about the availability of mediation as early as possible. - → The suitability of mediation should be assessed in the particular case. - → Mediation services used in international child abduction cases need to provide for the scheduling of mediation sessions on short notice. - → Initiating return proceedings before commencing mediation should be considered. - Time is crucial in international child abduction cases.
+- 50. Time is crucial in international child abduction cases.
 The 1980 Hague Child Abduction Convention seeks to ensure the child's prompt return to the State of his / her habitual residence.
-It is the purpose of the 1980 Convention to restore the status quo ante the abduction as quickly as possible to lessen the harmful effects of the wrongful removal or retention for the child.
-The 1980 Convention protects the interests of the child by preventing a parent from gaining advantage through establishing 'artificial jurisdictional links on an international level, with a view to obtaining ((sole)) custody of a child'.
-93 - It has to be emphasised that in abduction cases, time plays on the side of the 'taking parent'; the longer the child stays in the country of abduction without the underlying family dispute being resolved, the more difficult it becomes to restore the relationship between the child and the left-behind parent.
-Delay may affect the rights of the left-behind parent, but more importantly it undermines the right of the child concerned to maintain continuing contact with both parents, a right embodied in the UNCRC.94 - When the return proceedings are commenced before the court more than one year after the abduction, the 1980 Hague Child Abduction Convention gives discretion to the court to refuse the return, provided that it is proven the child has settled into his / her new environment (Art.
-12(2)). - Mediation in child abduction cases has to be conducted rapidly at whatever stage it is introduced.
-Circumvention of the 1980 Hague Child Abduction Convention to the disadvantage of the children concerned is one of the major issues against which safeguards in the use of mediation
+Bo It is the Convention's purpose to restore the status quo ante the abduction as quickly as possible to lessen the harmful effects of the wrongful removal or retention for the child.
+The 1980 Convention protects the interests of the child by preventing a parent from gaining advantage through establishing "artificial jurisdictional links on an international level, with a view to obtaining [(sole)] custody of a child". - 51.
+It has to be emphasised that in abduction cases, time plays on the side of the "taking parent"; the longer the child stays in the country of abduction without the underlying family dispute being resolved, the more difficult it becomes to restore the relationship between the child and the left-behind parent.
+Delay may affect the rights of the left-behind parent, but more importantly it undermines the right of the child concerned to maintain continuing contact with both parents, a right embodied in the UNCRC. - 52.
+Where the return proceedings are commenced before the court more than one year after the abduction, the 1980 Hague Child Abduction Convention gives discretion to the court to refuse the return, provided that it is proven the child has settled into his / her new environment (Art.
+12(2)). - 53.
+Mediation in child abduction cases has to be conducted rapidly at whatever stage it is introduced.
+Circumvention of the 1980 Hague Child Abduction Convention to the disadvantage of the children concerned is one of the major issues against which safeguards in the use of mediation need to be established.
+As much as it is in everybody's interest that an amicable resolution of an international family conflict be attempted, the misuse of mediation by one parent as a delaying tactic must be prevented. - 54.
+Entrusted with a return application, Central Authorities under the 1980 Hague Child Abduction Convention will, as soon as the whereabouts of the child are known, generally try to bring about a voluntary return of the child (Arts 7(2) c) and 10).
+At this very early stage, where appropriate services for child abduction cases are available, mediation should already be suggested.
+See also Chapter 4 below ("Access to mediation"). - 55.
+The suitability of mediation in the specific child abduction case should be assessed before mediation is attempted, to avoid any delays that might result from proceeding with mediation where it is not likely to be effective. - 56.
+Mediation services offered for abduction cases under the 1980 Hague Child Abduction Convention need to provide short-notice scheduling of mediation sessions.
+This requires a lot of flexibility from the mediators involved.
+However, the burden can be lowered with the help of a pool of qualified mediators who commit themselves to a system that secures availability on short notice. - 57.
+In some States, mediation schemes specifically developed for international child abduction cases are already successfully providing such services.
+Typically, they may